interaction-dynamics/features/README.md

 This approach is technology agnostic and can be used with any programming language or framework.

 This repository includes guidelines and examples of feature-based architecture and tools to boost your productivity with feature-based architecture.
+Explore a live [demo](http://interaction-dynamics.io/features/) of the dashboard built with these tools.

 ## The benefits